labermt/CST136SRS03/README.md

 To figure this out, you need to write templates to convert the value of local currency to other currencies.

 You need to write templates to convert between currencies.
-Your templates should be written to do as much at compile time as possible.
+Your goal is to generate NO code.
+Ideally this means everything is calculated by the compiler.

 Here is a conversion table you can use for your software: